 There are over 400 salmon rivers in Scotland and many of these river systems or tributary rivers have different timings of salmon runs and many are recent local rainfall dependent.

-These larger Scottish rivers are a safer bet for visiting salmon fishers due to their larger headwater catchments which maintain better consistent water levels than the smaller rain dependent Scottish spate rivers.
+So larger Scottish rivers (Tay, Dee, Spey & Tweed) are a safer bet for visiting salmon fishers due to their larger headwater catchments which maintain better consistent water levels than the smaller rain dependent Scottish spate rivers.
 If you've only a limited time frame to fish and you need a guaranee of reasonable fishing conditions I'd suggest the Tay should be your number 1 target river choice due to the fact that it's Scotland's largest, deepest salmon river and has a huge loch fed headwater catchment.
-If you're new to salmon fishing (or in need of better tactical awareness) hiring a professional guide who will supply everything that's needed including tactical tuition, full equipment supply and the seasonally appropriate fishing access will enhance your chances of success.
+If you're new to salmon fishing (or in need of better tactical awareness) hiring a professional guide who will supply everything that's needed including tactical tuition, full equipment supply and the seasonally appropriate salmon fishing access will enhance your chances of success.
 Follow this link for detailed information on how to book a salmon fishing guide in Scotland.